gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 			yield newline

 def main():
-	# Building up our minimal little workflow consisting of three parts
+	# Connect our super-minimal little "workflow" consisting
+	# - a base complementer
+	# - a file reader
+	# - our print statements right here in the loop
 	fa_reader = fasta_reader('chr_y.fa')
 	for line in base_complementer(fa_reader):
 		print line